 The University of Virginia provides a significant buffer against large swings in the economy of our service area.
 In addition, the Charlottesville urban area is a major retail trade center for the surrounding region.
 Housing growth remains steady.
+According to the second quarter Building Report published by the County of Albemarle, building permits were issued for 324 new dwellings units during the April - June 2020 time period.
+During the same period in the previous year, 198 new dwelling units were permitted.
+This shows a continued strong housing and construction market.
 Although most growth occurs in County developments, in-filling in Charlottesville continues.
-Both Charlottesville and Albemarle County enjoy low unemployment rates, steady economic growth and high bond ratings.